rodtoll/isy-js/README.md

 ### ISYScene

 Represents an Inseton Scene.
 Currently supports only lighting commands against the scene.
+NOTE: Changes to any devices in a scene will result in a change notification for the scene.

 NOTE: name and address properties are valid but the other general properties are set to default values as they don't make sense for a scene.